Chris Rock transforms Oscars into biting racial commentary

 From that moment on, it was clear Rock would be pulling no punches, and that his no-holds-barred message could help the film Academy come to grips with its diversity problem.

-Wondering with mock bemusement why black people did not protest over a lack of Oscar diversity in the 1950s or '60s like they did this year, he answered his own question, "Because we had real things to protest at the time.
+Wondering with mock bemusement why blacks' anger over a lack of Oscar diversity never boiled over in the 1950s or '60s like it did this year, he answered his own question, "Because we had real things to protest at the time.
 We were too busy being raped and lynched then to care about who won best cinematographer."

 'FIGHT THE POWER'